Insainian/CMPE249-HW2/README.md

 - NuScenes inference raises `KeyError: 'lidar2img'` when `--save-images` is enabled; rerun with `--no-save-images` or augment the metadata dict in `simple_infer_utils.py` before enabling captures.
 - Reinstalling MMCV from source (instructions above) resolved CUDA 12.6 compatibility issues on HPC1.

-Refer to `report.md` for the latest metrics table and qualitative analysis.
+Refer to `report.md` for the metrics table and qualitative analysis.